 Dump Truck Operators

-2. Getting Set Up: Make sure that all parts of the truck are a minimum of 3 m away at all times from any overhead powerlines.
-Make sure the signaller is a minimum of 10 m (30 ft) away from your truck.
+- Getting Set Up: Make sure that all parts of the truck are a minimum of 3 metres away at all times from any overhead powerlines.
+Make sure the signaller is a minimum of 10 metres (30 ft) away from your truck.

-There is also a safety toolkit available for dump truck owners and operators, including a safety infographic, powerline safety stickers and the best practice document.
-For toolkit orders, email firstname.lastname@example.org.
+ESA offers a safety toolkit for dump truck owners and operators.
+This includes a safety infographic, powerline safety stickers and a "best practices" document.
+To request copies of the kit, email firstname.lastname@example.org